samsuh/2026-journal/README.md

 # 2026-journal

+## 3/15/26 - Sunday
+- All the helmet shops are apparently closed on Sunday, and HJC is also closed sundays and mondays.
+So might be good to put helmet shopping on hold for a bit.
+Maybe scan the open box/used marketplaces for anything good.
+Shoei Z8 still in the lead, esp with the cardo committed, the built-in sena systems are adding bulk i dont want.
+- Made plans to goto lunch and goto Seoul Community Radio in the afternoon.
+Debating riding my bike up.

 ## 3/14/26 - Saturday
 - Picked up Cardo Packtalk Edge.
 It came with with 2 fullface helmet mics and lacking an openface boom mic.
 I don't plan to use the boom anyway, so i think this is fine.
 - Still looking at new helmets. im getting more solidifed on the Shoei Z8, since it's light, and doesnt have a bunch of features i wont use much (built in comms, sun visor, modularity). while those might be nice, i dont actively want them, especially for the tradeoff in weight and bulkiness.
 Sleek streamlined helmet is prob better.